Documentation Index

 }

-To download the processed video, call the job result endpoint: GET /v1/jobs/{id}/result which returns the download URL.
+To download the processed video, call the status endpoint: GET /v1/jobs/{id}/status which returns the processed_video_url field with the download URL.

 job.failed